It took me a while, but I finally found it. Yes, I found someone who dared to criticize the WP Rocket plugin sharply. What a nerve!

 How to install WP Rocket on WordPress?

-WP Rocket is not free since it is a premium extension.
-That’s why you will not find it on the official repository.
+WP Rocket is not free since it is a premium plugin.
+That’s why you will not find it on the official directory.

 To get it, you have to go to its official website.